MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 <!-- ------------------------------ -->
-#### DevTools - What's New in DevTools 104
+#### What's New in DevTools 104

 August 5, 2022

 [![Thumbnail image for the DevTools What's New in 104 video](./index-images/devtools-whatsnew-104.png)](https://www.youtube.com/watch?v=0_ZprFX8x0I)

-Contents:
+Covers:
-* 00:35 Rendering/accessibility bug fixes.
+* Rendering/accessibility bug fixes.
-* 01:26 Composited layers are now in the 3D View tool and the Layers tool was removed.
+* Composited layers are now in the 3D View tool and the Layers tool was removed.
-* 02:09 Group files in the Sources tool.
+* Group files in the Sources tool.
-* 02:34 Find where nodes get slotted in web components.
+* Find where nodes get slotted in web components.
-* 03:07 Where to find more information.
+* Where to find more information.
-* 03:19 Configure the Activity Bar location in Focus Mode.
+* Configure the Activity Bar location in Focus Mode.

 See also:
 * [What's New in DevTools 104](../devtools-guide-chromium/whats-new/2022/08/devtools-104.md)